johndimm/headliners-and-sidemen/README.md

 join link as l on l.id = ar.link
 join link_attribute as la on la.link = l.id
 join link_attribute_type as lat on lat.id = la.attribute_type
-where rg.id between 1049000 and 1050000
-and l.begin_date_year is not null group by 1,2,3,4,5,6,7
+where l.begin_date_year is not null group by 1,2,3,4,5,6,7
 ;
 ```